beepscore/ShuffleSwift/README.md

 # Results

 ## Original problem statement
-We are given 3 strings: str1, str2, and str3.
+We are given 3 strings: string0, string1, and shuffledString.

-str3 is said to be a shuffle of str1 and str2 if it can be formed by interleaving the characters of str1 and str2 in a way that maintains the left to right ordering of the characters from each string.
+shuffledString is said to be a shuffle of string0 and string0 if it can be formed by interleaving the characters of string0 and string1 in a way that maintains the left to right ordering of the characters from each string.
 For example, given

-    str1 == "abc"
+    string0 == "abc"
-    str2 == "def"
+    string1 == "def"

-str3 == "dabecf" is a valid shuffle since it preserves the character ordering of the two strings.
+shuffledString == "dabecf" is a valid shuffle since it preserves the character ordering of the two strings.

-So, given these 3 strings write a function that detects whether str3 is a valid shuffle of str1 and str2.
+So, given these 3 strings write a function that detects whether shuffledString is a valid shuffle of string0 and string1.

 ## Background
 Can write algorithm recursively or iteratively.